Thrunite TH20 flashlight

 Build Quality and Disassembly

 There are no complaints about the TH20 build quality.
-The anodizing seems quality, and the threads are well lubed.
+The anodizing seems quality, and the threads are well-lubed.

-(but no magnet) and ‘head’ side has a contact (but no spring), and is also printed
+The tailcap has a spring (but no magnet), and the ‘head’ side has a contact (but no spring), and is also printed on the outside telling how to open the light (but not which way to insert the cell!!).

-on the outside telling how to open the light (but not which way to insert the cell!!).
 The knurling on the tailcap is also very nice, making unscrewing it very simple.

-The headstrap is a soft stretchy band, and the silicone holder makes minimal contact with the forehead.
+The headstrap is a soft, stretchy band, and the silicone holder makes minimal contact with the forehead.

 The band is quite adjustable, too.